daleobrien/maze/README.md

     │ │ │ └ ─── ┘ │ │ │ ┌── ┘ │ │ │ │ └ ──┐
     └─┘ └── ─── ──┘ └─┘ └── ──┘ └─┘ └── ──┘

+Requirements
+===
+For the maze_pdf.py, you will need to install reportlab.

+    pip install reportlab